 - Hospital outpatient clinics

-- Occupational/employee health settings
+- Occupational or employee health settings

 - Urgent care centers

-By choosing a Nurse Informaticist role specialty in your MSN program, you can help bring your workplace into the future, enhancing communication and patient care through nursing research and the use of new information systems and mobile applications.
-These skills and qualifications can expand your career options, opening opportunities in community health organizations, local practices, hospitals, and clinics.
-Job titles may include:
+What can you do with a master’s in nursing specializing in nurse informatics?
+By choosing a Nurse Informaticist role specialty, you can help bring your workplace into the future while enhancing communication and patient care through nursing research and innovative information systems and mobile applications.

 - Nursing informatics specialist

-- Clinical informatics coordinator
+- Clinical informatics nurse

 - Clinical analyst

-- Clinical nurse informatics specialist
+- Clinical specialist

-- Perioperative informatics nurse
+- Health informatics officer

-MSN Roles in Education
+MSN in Education Roles

-Students who specialize in nursing education may also take on administrative roles within healthcare organizations, guiding staff training in tandem with hiring managers.
+What can you do with a MSN in nurse education?
+Students in this specialty may also take on administrative roles within healthcare organizations, guiding staff training alongside hiring managers.

-What can you do with an MSN degree in some other way?
 As another way to boost your career growth, consider joining a student nursing association.
-Available for both undergraduate and graduate students, these organizations provide an immediate community of peers and great opportunities for networking and resource sharing.
+Available for undergraduate and graduate students, these organizations provide an immediate community of peers and great opportunities for networking and resource sharing.

 Advantages of Completing a Master’s Degree in Nursing